runck014/spatial_data_science_course/Part1.md

 ## Learning Objectives
 By the end of this course, students will be able to:
-1. Work across the Esri ecosystem with ArcPro, Python, Jupyter Notebooks, and supporting open source software tools
+1. Work across the Esri ecosystem awith ArcPro, Python, Jupyter Notebooks, and supporting open source software tools
 2. Create and edit data types including vector, raster, tabular, geojson, spacetime cubes, TINs, terrain, and networks